mneedham/hugo-blog/blog/content/2017/04/03/aws-lambda-encrypted-environment-variables.md

 title="AWS Lambda: Encrypted environment variables" tag=['lambda', 'aws-lambda'] category=['Software Development']
+description="In this post we look at how to pass encrypted environment variables to an AWS lambda function and then decrypt them inside the function."
 +++

 <p>Continuing on from my post showing how to create a <a href="http://www.markhneedham.com/blog/2017/04/02/aws-lambda-programatically-create-a-python-hello-world-function/">'Hello World' AWS lambda function</a> I wanted to pass encrypted environment variables to my function.</p>